ZSR3004/cell2/README.md

         |-  DATE_CELLTYPE_f0.np
 ```

 That's it!
 The file `DATE_CELLTYPE_f0.np` is your optical flow file.
 This probably isn't super helpful to you (although you'll want to keep this since it'll act as sort of a "raw data" file).
-Instead, your probably want to visuzalize it.
+Instead, your probably want to visualize it.
 CellFlow has a nice little feature where you can make a video of the vector field.
 Let's say you want to have the vector field over the original video (that is, you want to have a video of the vector field and want the video of the cells moving as the background).

 Notice the "`_f0.np`" at the end of the file in `flow/`.
 That's important.
-Everytime you run the optical flow command you'll get a new file with the same name, except that number is increased by one.
+Every time you run the optical flow command you'll get a new file with the same name, except that number is increased by one.
 Let's call this the index number.
 Currently, we're interested in making a video of the file indexed with 0.
 So, type the following.

 ```bash
 > cf video